Groceries are one of the primary expenses of every household, just as unavoidable as utility bills, insurance payments

 If we look at the pattern from previous years, eating out at restaurants makes up about 25% – 30% of Canadian households’ average food expenditure, and groceries are between 70% – 75%.

 This, of course, varies significantly from area to area.
 In 2019, households in Alberta spent almost $2,000 more on food than an average household in New Brunswick.

 Tips on How to Save Money on Groceries Canada

 Not all tips may work for all of you, but even incorporating a few in your routine grocery shopping and cooking habits can save you a fair bit of money.

 1. Collect/Request Coupons

-Many of the old ways of getting and redeeming coupons are still viable, but a better idea is to subscribe for the newsletter of the grocers/marts you frequently visit.
+Many of the old ways of getting and redeeming coupons are still viable, but a better idea is to subscribe to the newsletter of the grocers/marts you frequently visit.
 They often send coupons to people who subscribe to them.

 You can also find coupons on some websites and promo codes if you prefer to shop online.
 The only problem is that the coupons sometimes aren’t accepted when there is a sale.

 2. Price Matching (Apps or Competitor Flyers)

 You can produce a flyer of the competitor’s prices or use an app that offers price comparisons for different retailers in your area.
 Either way, you have a chance to get the lowest price in your favourite store.